 What are they?
-Computer programs that search documents, especially on the World Wide Web, for a specified word or words and provide a list of documents in which they are found.
+Computer programs that search documents for a specified word or words and provide a list of documents in which they are found.
 Google, Bing and Yahoo!
 Search are among the most popular.
 See leading technology information and advice website Lifewire's The Best Search Engines of 2020 for more.

 Limit your search to domains that are considered to be more reliable by combining your search term(s) with the phrase site:gov OR site:edu which will limit your results to the domain .gov (websites originating from the U.S. government) and the domain .edu for educational institutions in the U.S. Note: be aware that universities may allow their students to use their edu domain.
 If there is a tilde (~) in the address, it may be a personal student page which is not monitored by the institution.